ddbj/www/_metabobank/metadata-e.md

 Example, Mishima Naoko, Fuji San, Shizuoka Ken.

 [Comment\[Submission Date\]](#Submission_Date)<a name="Submission_Date"></a>
-: The date of submission.
+: The date this data was submitted.
 Filled by MetaboBank.

 [Comment\[Last Update Date\]](#Last_Update_Date)<a name="Last_Update_Date"></a>
 : The date of last update.
 Filled by MetaboBank.